IanMadd/academic/content/portfolio/Data_Tables.md

 # Selecting Rows and Columns `DT[i,j]` {#dtij}

+You can select data from a data table by both row and column using the `DT[i,j]` syntax.

-Print rows 1:5 but only the hp, weight, and mpg columns.
+This will print rows 1:5 but only the hp, weight, and mpg columns.
 ```
 > MTCarsDT[1:5, .(hp,wt,mpg)]